Meowrin/al-guides-temporary/Beginner General Guide.md

   * Ultra Rare: UR (Rainbow)
   * Prototype Rare: PR (Yellow)
   * Decisive Rare: DR (Rainbow)
   * Why is this like this?
 Don't ask me, idk, JP/FGO stuffs.
 It makes more sense to say it like that, EN do have a tendency to call Super Rare as SR but then get stumped on what to call purple cause Elite just sounds strange, what kind of rarity is Elite?
-If someone can provide me with a
+Can someone please enlighten me on this?
 </details>
 <details>
   <summary> Factions </summary>